 Farmhouse

-When Gottfried and Sophie Maulhardt first arrived in the area in 1867, the Christian Borchard family stayed in the Gonzalez Adobe with the Borchards that was located near the Santa Clara River and not too far from the Esplanade and Wagon Wheel area.
+When Gottfried and Sophie Maulhardt first arrived in the area in 1867, the Christian Borchard family stayed in the Gonzales(z) Adobe with the Borchards, which was located near the Santa Clara River and not too far from the Esplanade and Wagon Wheel area.

 By 1869, Gottfried and Caspar Borchard leased 1,200 acres on Rancho Colonia from Juan Camarillo.
 At this time, there was no lumberyard or wharf to bring in the lumber, so Gottfried used his skill as a brick mason and built the two-story brick residence/winery.
 By 1870, William Barnard opened a lumberyard in Wynema (Hueneme), and with the arrival of Gottfried’s brother Jacob and family, they built a small, modest, two-story cottage farmhouse.
 Additional features were added during the nearly 30 years that Gottfried lived at the property, including a wraparound porch and a room addition with a bay window.